Materials-Informatics-Laboratory/Catalyst/README.md

 - The `src` folder contains the source code.
 - The `examples` folder contains examples that explain how to use `catalyst`'s various functions.

+## Contact

+- Questions regarding Catlayst should be directed to jc112358@bu.edu.